-It’s a question that many cat owners ask on a regular basis - Where is the best place for my cat’s food and water bowls?
+It’s a question that many cat owners ask us on a regular basis - Where is the best place for my cats’ stuff?

 To some, keeping all the cat stuff together seems like the logical answer (this used to be me).
 To others, placing bowls in the kitchen is the answer.
-In reality, neither of these common cat bowl locations may be best for your cat!
+In reality, the most common cat bowl locations may be wrong for your cats!

 Choose a Calm, Quiet Location